nickw409/TimeSculptor/deliverables/Deliverable_2.md

 As a user with ADHD, I want to create multiple schedules so that I can remember the schedules of others.

+As a user unfamiliar with scheduling apps, I want an easy to use interface so that I can easily and quickly add events to my calendar.

+As a person belonging to many different organizations, I want a nice color-coding system so that I can differentiate between my groups' activities.

 ## 8. Issue Tracker